Unions attack 2.8% Government pay rise proposal for NHS workers and teachers

 The Cabinet Office also suggested pay increases for senior civil servants should be kept to no more than 2.8%.

+“But given the constraints facing the Chancellor I think it’s pretty hard to argue for more for public sector pay when public sector services … are under real strain,” he said.

+Unions expressed their disappointment in the recommendations, with some hinting they could be willing to launch industrial action.

-The Royal College of Nursing general secretary and chief executive hinted at more potential strikes as she called for “open direct talks now” to avoid “further escalation to disputes and ballots”.
+The Royal College of Nursing general secretary and chief executive called for “open direct talks now” to avoid “further escalation to disputes and ballots”.

 Professor Nicola Ranger said: “The Government has today told nursing staff they are worth as little as £2 extra a day, less than the price of a coffee.